jj1bdx/dump1090-airspy-experimental/README.md

 ---

 Dump1090 was written by [Salvatore Sanfilippo](https://github.com/antirez) and is released under the BSD three clause license.
-HackRF One support is added by [Ilker Temir](https://github.com/itemir).
-AirSpy support is added by [Chris Kuethe](https://github.com/ckuethe).
-SDRplay support is added by the [SDRplay](https://github.com/SDRplay) team.
+HackRF One support was added by [Ilker Temir](https://github.com/itemir).
+AirSpy support was added by [Chris Kuethe](https://github.com/ckuethe).
+SDRplay support was added by the [SDRplay](https://github.com/SDRplay) team.